 1. Camellia is packed with skin- and hair-friendly nutrients

-Camellia japonica oil contains a potent cocktail of nutrients that rejuvenate your skin and hair.
+First, camellia oil contains a cocktail of nutrients that rejuvenate your skin and hair.
 According to Oleo Botanicals and beauty retailer MyKirei by Kao, camellia oil is rich in oleic, linoleic, and palmitic essential fatty acids.
 In addition, the oil contains squalane, calcium, potassium, and vitamins A, B, D, and E.

 Together, these nutrients fight aging and nourish, protect, and repair your skin and hair.

-2. Camellia boosts shine and may work faster than coconut oil
+2. Camellia makes hair shine and may work faster than coconut oil